 Training consists of a mixture of sessions on the water and on the land - taking place after school and at weekends.

-Training continues until the Championships on July 10th-12th.
+Training continues until the Championships in mid-July.
 The number of sessions for the younger rowers is likely to increase during the summer holidays.

 Safety on the water is a major priority for all.